AdaDiff: Accelerating Diffusion Models through Step-Wise Adaptive Computation: Methods

 \subsection{Preliminary}

 Diffusion models generally include two processes: a forward noising process and a reverse denoising process.
 The forward process is a Gaussian transition, which gradually adds noise to the original image following a predefined noise scheduler.
 The final image is expected to follow standard Gaussian distribution.
 The reverse process progressively removes the noise from data sampled from standard Gaussian distribution to generate high-fidelity images.
-The backbone network is utilized the estimated noise from noised images.
+The backbone network is utilized to denoise from noised images.

 Formally, let $\mathbf{x}_0$ be the sample from training data distribution $q(\mathbf{x}_0)$, namely $x_0 \sim q(\mathbf{x}_0)$.
 A forward process adds noise gradually to $\mathbf{x}_0$ for $T$ times, generating a series of intermediate noisy samples $\{\mathbf{x}_1, ..., \mathbf{x}_T\}$ following: